fmaussion/fmaussion.github.io/index.md

 </footer>

-I am a post-doctoral researcher and lecturer at the [Institute of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at/), part of the [Research Centre for Climate](https://www.uibk.ac.at/climate-cryosphere/) at the University of Innsbruck.
+I am an assistant professor at the
+[Institute of Atmospheric and Cryospheric Sciences](http://acinn.uibk.ac.at/), part of the [Research Centre for Climate](https://www.uibk.ac.at/climate-cryosphere/) at the University of Innsbruck.